naumch1k/shopify-intern-challenge/README.md

 - [x] save responses if the user leaves or reloads the page
 - [x] add reset search button
 - [ ] double check if user wants to reset search history
-- [ ] notify user when server return errors
+- [x] notify user when server return errors
+- [ ] close popup with ESC
+- [ ] close popup with overlay click